Crumbls/wordpress/README.md

 # Laravel from WordPress

 ### This package is in very early development and shouldn't be used.
+More than anything, it's a POC to demonstrate a specific programming pattern.
 ### It's only available to collect data on what is left to be completed between a few users.
+There are almost no comments.
 ### Regular changes will break this as it's just a proof of concept.

 The goal of this package is to provide an abstract factory pattern via a manager to access WordPress from Laravel.
 Our